 The Department of Emergency Medicine Research Section conducts numerous clinical and behavioral studies on a wide variety of topics and disease processes.
 The members of the Research Section are a rich source of guidance and inspiration for residents.
 They are available to assist residents with planning research, applying for IRB approval, implementing studies, performing data analysis, as well as preparing abstracts, posters, and manuscripts.
-All residents are invited to attend the Department’s bimonthly Research Section meeting.

 Our research staff includes a full-time MPH data manager/analyst, two full-time research assistants, and one part-time PhD bio-statistician.

 Director of Research Operations